The Wherobots MCP server is hosted in

 “What Wherobots ST functions are limited to Paid Organizations?”

-- Compute constraints: MCP server runs on Tiny runtime with ~10-minute time limits.
+- Compute constraints: The MCP server runs on Tiny runtime by default, and queries timeout after 15 minutes unless configured otherwise.

 - Complex operations: Large-scale operations like planetary-scale analysis or isochrones may timeout.